Eckington Greenways

+Neighborhood trees and greenways offer significant community public health benefits, counter urban heat sinks, and support birds, butterflies, and vital insect pollinators.
 A greenway is a trail or strip of land set aside as a green space for environmental protection or recreation.
-This may be a series of small urban parks or gardens, a lengthier walking trail, or some combination of green spaces.
-Neighborhood greenways offer significant community public health benefits, counter urban heat sinks, and support birds, butterflies, and vital insect pollinators.
-Alethia Tanner Park and the Metropolitan Branch Trail are the eastern green anchors for Eckington, which extends west to North Capitol Street.
-Our Greenways Committee is made up of dedicated neighbors committed to a cleaner and greener community through the development and connectedness of residential and public green spaces within Eckington.
+This may be a series of small urban parks or gardens, a walking trail, or some combination of green spaces.
+Alethia Tanner Park and the Metropolitan Branch Trail are the eastern green anchors for Eckington.
+Our Trees & Greenways Committee is made up of dedicated neighbors committed to a cleaner and greener community through the development and connectedness of residential and public green spaces.
 Contact us to get involved!

 Neighborhood Cleanups

-Eckington Parks & Arts Greenways Committee and the Eckington Civic Association invite you to join us for bimonthly neighborhood cleanups on the 1st and 3rd Saturdays of every month, from 9 am to 12 pm.
+Eckington Parks & Arts Greenways Committee and the Eckington Civic Association invite you to join us for monthly neighborhood cleanups on the 3rd Saturdays of every month (meet at Yang Market, 10 AM).
 Celebrate our community and join us in keeping Eckington clean.
-If you cannot join, we encourage you to find other times that work for you.
-Please observe social distancing and/or wear a mask or face covering.
-Protective gloves are also suggested to stay safe.
+Meet neighbors and get a free drink ticket for Lost Generation Brewery while supplies last!

 A clean neighborhood is the first step to a green neighborhood, offering proven health and safety benefits for children and adults, pets, wildlife, and the environment.
 Litter has been shown to impact or correlate to housing values, crime, and psychological well-being.
 In Eckington, some of the most common litter discarded is fast food packaging, drink containers, cigarette butts, broken glass, and plastic waste.
 Community action at sustained litter prevention and cleanup is a vital step to supporting neighborhood greenways.